awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 Total IPv4 routes advertised: 1
 ```

 Additionally, ensure that you're receiving the prefix corresponding to your VPC from the virtual private gateway\.
-Note that this command applies to ScreenOS version 6\.2\.0 and higher\.
+This command applies to ScreenOS version 6\.2\.0 and higher\.

 ```
 ssg5-serial-> get vr trust-vr protocol bgp  rib neighbor 169.254.255.1 received